turingschool-examples/frontend-mod-1-prework/day_3/README.md

         console.log("Hot!
 Hot!
 Hot!");
     };
     ```
     What would be logged when minutesToHeatWater is 7?
+    "It's just barely boiling"

     What if we changed it to 5?
 Or 8?
 Or 9?
+    5 - "The water is not boiling yet."
+    8 - "Hot!
+Hot!
+Hot!"
+    9 - "Hot!
+Hot!
+Hot!"

     When the minutesToHeatWater is 5, here is how the execution goes: "Is it true that 5 is less than 7?
 Yes, it is, so print out the line The water is not boiling yet.".